0609Abhinav/Cognifyz_Frontend_Project/README.md

-# Cognifyz Technologies - Front-End Internship Project
+#  Front-End  Project

-This repository contains my completed tasks for the **Front-End Development Internship** offered by **Cognifyz Technologies**.
+This repository contains my completed tasks for the **Front-End Development **.

 ## 🚀 Features & Tasks Completed